Microsoft/azure-docs.cs-cz/articles/container-registry/container-registry-get-started-powershell.md

 ## <a name="next-steps"></a>Další kroky

-V tomto rychlém startu jste vytvořili Azure Container Registry s Azure PowerShell, nahráli jste image kontejneru a z registru jste vyžádali a spustili image.
-Pokračujte Azure Container Registry výukové kurzy, kde najdete hlubší přehled na ACR.
+In this quickstart, you created an Azure Container Registry with Azure PowerShell, pushed a container image, and pulled and ran the image from the registry.
+Continue to the Azure Container Registry tutorials for a deeper look at ACR.

 > [!div class="nextstepaction"]
-> [Kurzy Azure Container Registry][container-registry-tutorial-quick-task]
+> [Azure Container Registry tutorials][container-registry-tutorial-quick-task]

 <!-- LINKS - external -->
 [docker-linux]: https://docs.docker.com/engine/installation/#supported-platforms